The Resorts Gal Guide to the

 Disney’s Hollywood Studios

 Disney’s Hollywood Studios opened on May 1, 1989, as Disney-MGM Studios.
-The park was designed to be a working studio combined with a theme park.
+The park was designed to be a working studio and a theme park.
 Over the years, Hollywood Studios underwent a name change and settled on being only a theme park.
-It’s now home to two widely popular lands based on favorite Disney-owned film franchises: Star Wars Galaxy Edge (Star Wars) and Toy Story Land (Toy Story).
+It’s now home to two popular lands based on favorite Disney-owned film franchises: Star Wars Galaxy Edge (Star Wars) and Toy Story Land (Toy Story).

 - Coming Soon: The Little Mermaid – A Musical Adventure